nektro/andesite/docs/deployment.md

 ```
 Notes:
 - The leading slash at the end of `proxy_pass` is critical, particularly if you are serving Andesite from a `location` that isn't `/`.
-- The `-base` option must be sent with the exact text of the nginx location.
-Ie: `./andesite -root ROOT -base /andesite/`.
+- The `--base` option must be sent with the exact text of the nginx location.
+Ie: `./andesite --root ROOT --base /andesite/`.
 - If the exposed port is not `80` or `443`, then the `proxy_set_header` value must be `Host $host:$server_port`.
 - Your OAuth2 callback URL must the full accessible location of `ANDESITE/callback`.